Boot-Team-7/project_1_materials/README.md

 ## Background Story:

 Having spent many years with my parents, they finally decided to kick me out!
-But where do I go, do I stay in Georgia or move to another State?
+But where do I go now?
+Do I stay in Georgia or move to another State?
 Should I Look for a studio or should I look for a 1 or 2 bedroom apartment?